shayanir85/slider/README.md

 # slider
-A responsive and accessible image slider built with vanilla JavaScript, CSS, and HTML.
+A responsive and accessible image slider built with JavaScript, CSS, and HTML.